maxdoblas/QuickEd/README.md

 ### Datasets

-The used datasets are enumerated in S1 of the Supplementary Material and can be found at [Zenodo MISSING LINK]().
+The used datasets are enumerated in S1.2 of the Supplementary Material, and simulated datasets can be found at [Zenodo](https://doi.org/10.5281/zenodo.14526793).

 ### Methods